Ruby Bridges Walk to School Day

 The first step is to sign up your school or community group for Ruby Bridges Walk to School Day.
 Please complete the registration form below.

-When you sign up, you can apply for a free equipment kit (while supplies last and will ship out closer to the event) and access downloadable guides to support your event and day of dialogue.
+When you sign up, you can apply for a free equipment kit (while supplies last) and access downloadable guides to support your event and day of dialogue.

 Register for Ruby Bridges Walk to School Day